contrapunctus-1/chronometrist/README.md

        - :pattern - glob pattern to match paths
        - :mode - regular expression to match buffer modes
        - :computerp or :emacsp - t if this project (activity) is something you do on a computer/in Emacs (or perhaps, more specifically, the same computer/Emacs instance as the one you run Chronometrist on.).
 Somewhat implied by the previous arguments.
 If this is t, Chronometrist will note if the computer has received no events for some time, and clock out of the project.
 If it's an integer, clock out after that many seconds of computer inactivity.
-6. Use `make-thread` in v26 or the emacs-async library for `chronometrist-entries`/`chronometrist-report-entries`
+3. Use `make-thread` in v26 or the emacs-async library for `chronometrist-entries`/`chronometrist-report-entries`
-7. Some way to update buffers every second without making Emacs unusable. (impossible?)
+4. Some way to update buffers every second without making Emacs unusable. (impossible?)
-8. "Day summary" - for users who use the "reason" feature to note the specifics of their actual work.
+5. "Day summary" - for users who use the "reason" feature to note the specifics of their actual work.
 Combine the reasons together to create a descriptive overview of the work done in the day.
-9. Tree of tasks (i.e. sub-tasks etc) - choosing a child task implies the parent tasks too.
-    - Alternatively - each task can have multiple tags.
-See [doc/tags.md](doc/tags.md)
-10. Set goal time for one or more tasks.

 ### Chronometrist-report
 1. Show week counter and max weeks; don't scroll past first/last weeks